South Korea-EU - trade in goods

 Germany and the United Kingdom trade most with South Korea

-Figure 8a shows Member States' imports from South Korea and the share of the partner South Korea in national extra-EU imports in 2017.
-Table 8b provides similar information but concerning Member States' exports to South Korea.
+Figure 8a shows Member States' imports of goods from South Korea and the share of the partner South Korea in national extra-EU imports of goods in 2017.
+Table 8b provides similar information but concerning Member States' exports of goods to South Korea.

-There were three Member States whose imports from South Korea were higher than EUR 4 billion: Germany (9.6 billion), the United Kingdom (EUR 4.8 billion) and the Netherlands (EUR 4.7 billion).
-South Korea is an important partner for Slovakia (22 % of extra-EU imports), Cyprus (17 %), Greece (13 %) and Slovenia (11 %).
+There were three Member States whose imports of goods from South Korea were higher than EUR 4 billion: Germany (9.6 billion), the United Kingdom (EUR 4.8 billion) and the Netherlands (EUR 4.7 billion).
+South Korea is an important partner for Slovakia (22 % of extra-EU imports of goods), Cyprus (17 %), Greece (13 %) and Slovenia (11 %).
 The share is below 10 % for the other Member States.

 Source data for tables and graphs